nu-i-sho/ChainLead/README.md

     .Aggregete(FirstThenSecond)
     .Then(logState);
 ```
-Everything looks great to me.
-But it has one problem.
-When conditions attached to handlers during execution return false, relevant handlers will not be executed but we will have redundant calls of `logState`.
-So, we need to couple our logging handler with each handler in our list and mix domain logic with copy-pasted technical details.
+Everything looks fine, but there is one problem.
+If conditions attached to handlers return false during execution, relevant handlers will not be executed, but there will be redundant calls of `logState`.
+So, we need to couple our logging handler with each handler in our list, which means mixing domain logic with copy-pasted technical details.
 ```CSharp
 var handler = new[]
     {